 A constructional profile (Janda and Solovyev 2009) is the relative frequency distribution of the syntactic or morphological constructions a linguistic unit occurs in.
-In their study of nouns denoting happiness and sadness in Russian they showed that these words tend to occur in, and constructional profiles make it possible to tease apart differences between near synonyms.
+In their study of nouns denoting happiness and sadness in Russian they showed that while these words tend to occur in the same set of constructions, the frequency distribution of each word across those constructions is unique, and thus constructional profiles make it possible to tease apart differences between near synonyms.

 A grammatical profile is the relative frequency distribution of the inflected forms of a lexeme (Janda and Lyashevskaya 2011: 719).
-Thus, the grammatical profile of a verb is the proportion of for present tense, past tense, etc. In their large-scale study of imperfective and perfective verbs in Russian, Janda and Lyashevskaya (2011) show that verb pairs based on prefixation and suffixation have similar grammatical profiles.
+Thus, the grammatical profile of a verb is the proportion of corpus attestations for present tense, past tense, etc. In their large-scale study of imperfective and perfective verbs in Russian, Janda and Lyashevskaya (2011) show that verb pairs based on prefixation and suffixation have similar grammatical profiles, while the profiles of imperfective verbs are clearly distinct from those of perfective verbs.
 At the same time, Janda and Lyashevskaya (2011) show that the grammatical profiles they investigate make it possible to identify “outlier verbs” that show strong affinities to certain grammatical forms, a fact they argue is of importance for L2 instruction.

 In the present study, we will combine the use of constructional and grammatical profiles in order to identify strategic input for L2 learners.
-However, before we explore linguistic profiling, we will introduce Russian verbs of motion, since constructions with verbs are the empirical basis for the claims we make in the present article.
+However, before we explore linguistic profiling, we will introduce the Russian verbs of motion, since constructions with these verbs are the empirical basis for the claims we make in the present article.

 2. Russian motion verbs – a major obstacle for L2 learners

-Russian verbs of motion are challenging for L2 learners of Russian – Gor et al. (2010: 361) aptly describe the motion verbs as a “notoriously thorny topic”.
-There are at least three main reasons for this.
+Constructions with Russian verbs of motion are challenging for L2 learners of Russian – Gor et al. (2010: 361) aptly describe the motion verbs as a “notoriously thorny topic”.
+There are at least three main reasons for this: they come in pairs, they are involved in morphological constructions with aspectual prefixes, and there is no generic motion verb in Russian.

+The first challenge is illustrated in (1) and (2), which show that Russian has two verbs meaning ‘walk’:

 Abbat byl čelovekom blagočestivym i šeluni domoj spat’ srazu že posle večernej messy.
 (Brown 2003)

 ‘The abbu was a deeply pious man who went home to bed immediately after mass.’